 About Me

-My journalism, fiction and essays have been published in a number of magazines and literary journals, including Condé Nast Traveler, Hatch Magazine, Flyfisher, The Drake, Big Sky Journal, Redbone Journal, Whitefish Review, and Montana Quarterly, as well as newspapers across the country.
-My work has appeared in two anthologies, Unearthing Paradise: Montana Writers in Defense of Greater Yellowstone, a finalist for the 2017 High Plains Book Awards, and Montana: Warts and All, a collection of the Montana Quarterly's best writing from the last decade.
+My journalism, fiction and essays have been published in magazines and literary journals across the country, including Condé Nast Traveler, Hatch Magazine, Flyfisher, The Drake, Big Sky Journal, Whitefish Review, and Montana Quarterly, while my work has also appeared in newspapers throughout the U.S. Additionally, my writing has been included in two anthologies, Unearthing Paradise: Montana Writers in Defense of Greater Yellowstone, a finalist for the 2017 High Plains Book Awards, and Montana: Warts and All, a collection of the Montana Quarterly's best writing from the last decade.
 The Society of Professional Journalists has named the Quarterly the best overall magazine in the Northwest U.S. three times in recent years.

-My writing has won dozens of awards, including a number of first-place honors from the Montana Newspaper Association.
-In 2012, I earned the state's top public service award for a series on law enforcement corruption.
-I've also received first-place recognitions for my outdoors, educational, environmental, business and investigative reporting.
-While at University of Montana, I received the Pat Burke Memorial Scholarship after writing a series on debt and dysfunction within the athletics department.
+My writing has won dozens of awards, including numerous first-place honors from the Montana Newspaper Association.
+In addition to receiving the state's top public service award for a series on law enforcement corruption, I've earned first-place recognitions for my outdoors, educational, environmental, business, and investigative reporting, as well as column writing.
+While at the University of Montana, I received the Pat Burke Memorial Scholarship after writing a series on debt and dysfunction within the athletics department.

 My father is Parks Reece, an eccentric North Carolina hillbilly turned globally acclaimed artist, who has held exhibits from Hollywood to Shanghai but prefers to keep it close to home in Montana.
 My mother is a small but determined Japanese woman who's regarded in knowledgeable circles as one of the finest unpaid chefs in Montana, and undoubtedly the best party host.
 Friends start stories about my wedding with drooly descriptions of her sushi before mentioning that it was also kind of cool that I got married.

-When I'm not writing, I'm usually fishing or running or finding other ways to enjoy Montana's wonders, almost always accompanied by my lovely wife, Kate, a licensed clinical social worker who spends too much of her free time offering me free therapy, along with our two sons, Fisher and Gus.
+When I'm not writing, I'm usually fishing or running or finding other ways to enjoy the U.S. West's wonders, almost always accompanied by my lovely wife, Kate, a licensed clinical social worker who spends too much of her free time offering me free therapy, along with our two sons, Fisher and Gus.

 They've all learned to ignore me when I have manic conversations with my computer screen, demanding that it cough up good sentences.
 I've assured them it's essential to the creative process.
 And they don't question it, because they're eternally supportive like that.